 After this time, children are dismissed to kids' ministry.
 Next we share some announcements about things that are happening at ECV.

 Each week a member of our teaching team will give a 35 minute talk.
 The talks offer practical insights and are punctuated by personal stories.
 There's also an opportunity to interact with the week's teacher directly after the worship gathering.
 (Recent talks can be found here.)
 After the message, we respond to what God may be doing and saying through:

-Each week a team prays for our church service, asking what God might have in store for the service.
+Each week, a team prays for our church service, asking what God might have in store for the service.
 After the teaching, the team leader will share his or her particular impressions of what God may want to do in terms of healing and encouragement.
-Then, people who feel these pointers might apply to them are invited to receive prayer at the side of the room during the worship time.
+Then, people who feel these items might apply to them are invited to receive prayer at the side of the room during the closing worship time.
 Anyone else is also invited to receive prayer.

-We'll wrap-up around 5:45.
-Though please feel encouraged to hang around, eat some food, and meet some people.
+We'll wrap-up around 5:45, though, please feel encouraged to hang around and meet some people.

 *A Note About Offering During our Announcement time, we do take an offering, though our hope is that our visitors will feel free not to give, but will regard themselves as our guests.

 *After the Worship Gathering Visit the Connection Table in the back of the sanctuary for more information about how to get involved in our community.
-Sign up for the church email lists, get recommendations for small groups and get info about our various ECV partner organizations and upcoming events.
+Sign up for the church email lists, get recommendations for small groups, and get info about our various ECV partner organizations and upcoming events.
 The teacher for the week will also be back by the connection table if you'd like to follow up on something you heard in the teaching.
-Also, stick around and meet people while eating some tasty snacks on the patio.
+Also, feel free to stick around and meet people!

 Where We Meet